-WANT TO ACHIEVE AN INTERIOR SYSTEMS NATIONAL CERTIFICATE?
+WANT TO ACHIEVE AN INTERIOR SYSTEMS NEW ZEALAND CERTIFICATE?

-There are two pathways to achieving an Interior Systems National Certificate:
+There are two pathways to achieving an Interior Systems New Zealand Certificate:

-In most cases Interior Systems National Certificates are completed doing an apprenticeship.
-The length of time to complete a National Certificate depends on how quickly you can meet the level of skill and knowledge required.
-Once all the requirements have been met, you receive your National Certificate.
+In most cases Interior Systems New Zealand Certificates are completed doing an apprenticeship.
+The length of time to complete a New Zealand Certificate depends on how quickly you can meet the level of skill and knowledge required.
+Once all the requirements have been met, you receive your Certificate.

 Having qualified in an Interior Systems trade, there are a variety of career paths to choose from including: